1.2 Top 10 Topics in Reviews

 -

-Revenue recognition — After nearly seven years since public companies’ adoption of the revenue standard (ASC 606), the revenue-related themes have stabilized.
+Revenue recognition — After nearly eight years since public companies’ adoption of the revenue standard (ASC 606), the revenue-related themes have stabilized.
 These themes include (1) disclosure of significant judgments exercised in applying the standard, (2) accounting for performance obligations, (3) capitalization of contract costs, (4) disaggregation of revenue, (5) contract balances, and (6) remaining performance obligations.
 The largest volume of revenue-related comments focused on the disclosure of significant judgments exercised in applying the standard.
 Comments on such significant judgments address an array of revenue issues, including (1) the identification of performance obligations, (2) the determination and allocation of the transaction price, (3) the identification of a measure of progress, and (4) principal-versus-agent determinations.
-Broadly, the SEC staff cautioned against using boilerplate language in disclosures; rather, registrants should provide disclosures that faithfully depict their revenue recognition practices and related accounting policies in a tailored manner.

 -

-Inventory and cost of sales — Comments on inventory and cost of sales increased in review year 2024, reflecting a continued focus on inventory valuation and the completeness of cost of sales.
+Inventory and cost of sales — Although the number of reviews with a comment on inventory and cost of sales decreased in review year 2025, this volume as a percentage of total reviews remained relatively consistent, reflecting the SEC staff’s continued focus on inventory valuation and the completeness of cost of sales.
 Inventory comments are primarily related to accounting policy disclosures regarding inventory valuation, particularly the policies and estimates associated with the measurement of inventory.
 In addition, the SEC staff commonly asks registrants about their cost of sales and gross profit measures and requests disclosure of the types of expenses that are included in or excluded from such measures.

 -

-Intangible assets and goodwill — In the current year, the SEC staff issued a greater number of comments on disclosures about significant judgments and estimates associated with intangible assets and goodwill.
-Comments on these items are primarily related to disclosure of (1) methods and significant assumptions used in the quantitative impairment test; (2) the percentage by which estimated fair value exceeds carrying value for each reporting unit and the specific key assumptions used in the fair value determination; (3) the weighted-average amortization period for intangible assets subject to amortization in total and by major intangible asset class; (4) triggering events that require assessment; and (5) qualitative factors that were incorporated into the performance of a quantitative analysis, as well as the result of that analysis.
+Intangible assets and goodwill — Although the number of reviews with a comment on intangible assets and goodwill was lower in review year 2025 than in the prior year, the volume of such reviews as a percentage of total reviews with a comment letter remained the same.
+Comments on this topic are primarily related to disclosure of (1) methods and significant assumptions used in the quantitative impairment test; (2) the percentage by which estimated fair value exceeds carrying value for each reporting unit and the specific key assumptions used in the fair value determination; (3) triggering events that require assessment; and (4) qualitative factors that were incorporated into the performance of a quantitative analysis, as well as the result of that analysis.

 -